Privacy Notice for Market Research and Survey Participants

 7. How do we transfer your data?

-The personal data that we collect from you may be transferred to and stored (whether in hard copy or electronically) outside the European Economic Area (“EEA”).
-It may also be processed by our employees or suppliers operating outside the EEA.
-We ensure that your personal data is subject to appropriate safeguards as defined by European data protection laws.
+The personal data that we collect from you may be transferred to and stored (whether in hard copy or electronically) outside the UK and European Economic Area (“EEA”).
+It may also be processed by our employees or suppliers operating outside the UK and EEA.
+We ensure that your personal data is subject to appropriate safeguards as defined by UK and European data protection laws.
 By submitting your personal data, you agree to this transfer, storing or processing.

 8. What security measures do we have in place to protect your personal data?